 Dems silent on Iran protests as demonstrators blame regime, not Trump, for plane crash

-Even as videos emerged online Monday that purportedly show Iranian police and security forces firing live ammunition to disperse protestors, so far only former vice president Joe Biden and Sen. Amy Klobuchar, D-Minn., have spoken out among the 2020 Democratic candidates in support of the people.
+Even as videos emerged online Monday that purportedly show Iranian police and security forces firing live ammunition to disperse protestors, so far among the 2020 Democratic candidates only former Vice President Joe Biden and Sen. Amy Klobuchar, D-Minn., have spoken out in support of the people.

 IRANIAN SECURITY FORCES PURPORTEDLY FIRE LIVE AMMUNITION TO DISPERSE PROTESTERS DESPITE TRUMP'S WARNING

-The protesters have railed against the government following the shoot-down of a passenger plane that the Iranian government initially denied involvement in -- Tehran later admitted they downed the jet in a misfire during attacks against U.S. bases in Iraq, following Trump's take-down of top Iranian Gen. Qassem Soleimani.
+The protesters have railed against the government following the shoot-down of a passenger plane that the Iranian government initially denied involvement in — Tehran later admitted they downed the jet in a misfire during attacks against U.S. bases in Iraq, following Trump's takedown of top Iranian Gen. Qassem Soleimani.

 Journalist Yashar Ali, who is of Iranian descent and has friends and family there, called out the left for being silent when it comes to the protests, in a viral Twitter thread about the situation.